FINANCE

 Why identifying climate risk is not the same as acting on it

-The Task Force on Climate-related Financial Disclosures was established to bring climate risk into mainstream financial thinking.
-It provides a structured way for organisations to assess and communicate how climate change may affect strategy, operations, and financial performance.
+The Task Force on Climate-related Financial Disclosures was established to bring climate risk into mainstream financial thinking by helping organisations assess and communicate how climate change may affect strategy, operations, and long-term financial performance.
+Like many reporting frameworks, however, TCFD improves clarity but does not automatically create action.
+Climate risk is increasingly visible, but it is still not consistently actionable.

-Assessments by organisations such as the CDP show that while the quality of disclosure has increased significantly, the integration of climate risk into core business decision-making remains uneven.
+Assessments by organisations such as the CDP have repeatedly shown that while climate disclosure quality has improved significantly, integration of climate risk into core business strategy and financial decision-making remains uneven.
+Climate risk is now easier to identify, but not always easier to integrate into action.

 What TCFD clarifies and where it stops